 In short, you’ll be contributing less to your retirement fund during the repayment window.

 Plus, if you lose your job, the entire balance may become due within 60 days.
 And if you don’t pay it off within that time, you’ll probably end up paying early withdrawal fees.
 So avoid this option if your employment status is uncertain.

 Lenders like LendingClub and Prosper offer short-term loans that are backed by individual investors.
 An applicant with a credit score of at least 640 can qualify for up to $40,000 from one of the peer-to-peer lenders.
 Rates vary depending on loan term, credit score, and loan amount, but the average is 14 percent.
 The application process uses a soft credit score pull that won’t negatively impact potential borrowers.
 Plus, the process is completely automated, so you can have a quote in minutes.
 Origination fees range from one to six percent.

 4. Friends and Family

 If all else fails, there’s always your family network.
-If you decide to borrow from friends or family, repay the loan as soon as possible.
-Damaging your “credit” with loved ones can ruin relationships, and no emergency help is worth that.
+If you decide to borrow from friends or family, repay the emergency loan as soon as possible.
+Damaging your “credit” with loved ones can ruin relationships, and no amount of help is worth that.